The world’s cruellest attractions

 Whether it is riding elephants, taking selfies with tigers, or performing dolphin shows, these activities can cause lifelong suffering for wild animals.

 In order to make elephants submit to elephant rides and other human interactions, they are taken from their mothers when babies and forced through a horrific training process known as ‘the crush’.
 It involves physical restraints, inflicting severe pain and withholding food and water.
-By the time tourist come to ride an elephant, it may look at peace, but this is because it’s spirit has been broken.
+By the time tourists come to ride an elephant, it may look at peace, but this is because its spirit has been broken.
 The bullhook used permanently reminds the animal of human dominance.

 The cruelty does not end after the crush.
 When not performing or used for rides most elephants are kept on chains, unable to socially interact with one another.
-This is hugely damaging to their physical and psychological wellbeing.
+This is hugely damaging to their physical and psychological well-being.

 Taking tiger selfies